tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 7. Speed sensor
 ---------------
-To get startet I simply attached a photo sensor to the motor with a toothed wheel running through it.
-This gives us 32 pulses/rev. The pulses a counted by a timer (TIM1 in my case) with a heavily filtered trigger input.
+To get started I simply attached a photo sensor to the motor with a toothed wheel running through it.
+This gives us 32 pulses/rev. The pulses are counted by a timer (TIM1 in my case) with a heavily filtered trigger input.
 Without filtering, all the EMI spikes are counted as well
 I than created a task that polls the timer value every 100ms.
 So, when the motor